-In the 2017 Kobe Marathon, which features the catch phrase “42.195 kilometers of gratitude,” 20,000 competitors will run through the streets of Kobe inspired by the theme Thanks and Friendship.
+In the 2017 Kobe Marathon, which features the catch phrase “42.195 km to say "Thanks",” 20,000 competitors will run through the streets of Kobe inspired by the theme Thanks and Friendship.
 The gratitude, as large as the number of people involved, connects the 42.195 kilometers of the Kobe Marathon.

 We aim for a marathon where, from start to finish, citizen runners run alongside top runners and each entrant performs at their best regardless of competitive level, age and gender, and which supports the efforts of all the participants.